btbytes/tohray/README.md

 - [] RSS Feed
 - [] Export all the posts in a JSON file
 - [] Deploy on other PaaS platforms like unicraft etc.
+- [] Make a static build of this docker image.
+Currently, it is using a full sized Ubuntu Normal image. bleh.

 ## Someday, maybe